mirisuzanne/miriamsuzanne/content/2017/03/01/my-body.rst

 the answer is almost certainly
 *yes love,
 and you are beautiful*.
 No two stories are the same,
 but what we have in common
 is that pain,
 and that wondering.
+You aren't stuck forever.
+You have options.

 ---------

-In my dreams, I'm transgender.
+- In my dreams, I'm transgender.
-In the mirror, I'm uncertain.
+- In the mirror, I'm uncertain.
-In public, I'm a woman.
+- In public, I'm a woman.

-Being trans isn't about knowing your gender, or even seeing it.
+Being trans isn't about knowing anything for certain, or even seeing it when others do.
 I transitioned on faith —
 my intuition jumping out ahead of my identity.
 I'm still surprised when I look in the mirror,